Sayan751/scattered-notes/_posts/2017-09-09-javascripts-42-proto-prototype-and-co.md

 So, yes, on ground level that's all we need to implement inheritance in JavaScript.
 This is quite something right?

-Well this has been a long post, as per my standard.
+Well, this has been a long post, as per my standard.
 However, there is still somethings left to discuss on this topic, which I am going to discuss on future posts.

 Hope this helps.